prakhar10/car-rental-application/README.md

 5. Each transaction should have a user friendly interface to enter the information needed by the transaction.
 This can either be a Web-based interface, a command line interface, or a forms interface.
 6. Test your transactions by adding a few new customers, cars, reservations, by changing some rental rates and reservations rates.

-This project is in progress and has not been completed.